raulsolera/CarND-PID-Control-Project/README.md

 Then we add the derivative term to the controller trying with different values:
 ![alt text][image2]
-The results inmediately result in a much smoother control (he derivative term smoothens the reactiveness of the proportional term ) and the car got to complete a full lap without problems.
+The results inmediately result in a much smoother control (the derivative term smoothens the reactiveness of the proportional term) and the car got to complete a full lap without problems.

 Finally we test different values for the integral term:
 ![alt text][image3]